Cairo Conference (1921): Meeting with Palestinian Arab delegation

-The delegation objected to the draft Mandate for Palestine, which added nothing to Arab rights already derived from existing law, but gave the British her right of handing over to the Jews Crown lands which are not her own.
+The delegation objected to the draft Mandate for Palestine, which added nothing to Arab rights that were already derived from existing law but gave the Btitish the right to hand Crown lands that are not their ownover to the Jews that are not their own.
 "On the other hand, the Jews have been granted a true advantage, namely, that of becoming our rulers".
-They called for the rescinding of the Balfour Declaration and the establishment of an elected Parliament and a suspension of Jewish immigration.
+The delegation called for the rescinding of the Balfour Declaration, the establishment of an elected Parliament and the suspension of Jewish immigration.

-In reply to the statement, Churchill called the paper partisan and one-sided, with a great many untrue statements.
-As the Balfour Declaration was ratified by the Allied Powers, it was an established fact.
-The National Home for the Jews would be "good for the world, good for the Jews and good for the British Empire ... good for the Arabs who dwell in Palestine".
-He emphasized that Balfour spoke of "the establishment in Palestine of a National Home for the Jews", and did not say he would make Palestine the National Home for the Jews".
-It "does not mean that it will cease to be the National Home of other people, or that a Jewish Government will be set up to dominate the Arab people."
-The British Government "cherish a strong friendship and desire for co-operation with the Arab race as a whole.
-That is what you would expect from the British Empire, which is the greatest of all the Muslem States in the world ..."
-Churchill continued his speech by explaining the appointment of Samuel as High Commissioner.
-He was appointed because of his training and experience.
-Because he was a Jew, "in holding the balance even and securing fair tradement for all he could not be reproached for being hostile to his own people, and he was believed by them when he said that he was only doing what was just and fair;".
+In reply to the statement, Churchill called the paper partisan and one-sided and with a great many untrue statements.
+As the Balfour Declaration had been ratified by the Allied Powers, it was an established fact.
+The National Home for the Jews would be "good for the world, good for the Jews and good for the British Empire... good for the Arabs who dwell in Palestine".
+He emphasised that Balfour had spoken of "the establishment in Palestine of a National Home for the Jews" and had not stated that he would make Palestine "the National Home for the Jews".
+The declaration "does not mean that it will cease to be the National Home of other people, or that a Jewish Government will be set up to dominate the Arab people".
+The British government "cherish a strong friendship and desire for co-operation with the Arab race as a whole.
+That is what you would expect from the British Empire, which is the greatest of all the Muslem States in the world...".
+Churchill continued his speech by explaining the appointment as High Commissioner of Samuel to be caused by his training and experience.
+Because he was a Jew, "in holding the balance even and securing fair tradement for all he could not be reproached for being hostile to his own people, and he was believed by them when he said that he was only doing what was just and fair".

 Samuel then spoke of the great advantages the Jewish immigration brought to Palestine as a whole.
 He refused to promise any changes to British policy.